realLew1s/portfolio-risk-analysis/README.md

 python main.py <portfolio_assets> <api_key>
 ```

 Requires you to create a JSON file with the following elements, for dynamic data sourcing.
-Please note any portfolios total weighting should add to 1:
+Please note any portfolios total weighting should add to 1, additionally the classification is up to you but is a mandatory element now.
+If anyone is actually using this, and you dont have a weighting just set them all to "GENERIC" or any placeholder.

 ```
 {
   "stock_code": "CBA",
   "exchange_code": "AU",
+  "classification": "Diversified"
   "weighting": 1
 }
 ```